Continuum of Care

 Funding

-In March of 2023, approximately $2.6 billion was awarded to fund CoC renewal projects across the United States.
-The Cape and Islands CoC, which is governed by the Cape and Islands Regional Network on Homelessness Policy Board, received $2,293,161 to support nine projects providing permanent supportive housing (PSH) for 117 chronically homeless individuals on the Cape and Islands and covers administrative and operational costs.
-As the Regional Network’s convening entity and Cape and Islands CoC collaborative applicant, Barnstable County Department of Human Services provides monitoring, infrastructure, and administrative support.
+In the FY2023 NOFO, the 12 CoCs in Massachusetts received a total of $124,913,344.
+The Cape Cod and Islands CoC, which is governed by the Cape & Islands Regional Network on Homelessness Policy Board, received $2,445,777.
+These funds will support nine projects which provide Permanent Supportive Housing (PSH) for 119 chronically homeless individuals on the Cape and Islands, as well as covering administrative and operational costs.
+As the Regional Network’s convening entity and the Cape Cod and Islands CoC collaborative applicant, Barnstable County Department of Human Services provides monitoring, infrastructure, and administrative support.

 Publications and Data

-Barnstable County Department of Human Services provides critical documents, resources, and related links relating to substance use.
+Barnstable County Department of Human Services provides critical documents, resources, and related links on homelessness and housing instability.

 Calendar